 We estimated the variance in college graduation rates by high school using hierarchical linear and nonlinear models, with students nested within high schools.
-We considered using crossnested models with students simultaneously nested within their high school and college or controlling for college fixed effects.
-However, students in our analysis group matriculated to more than 500 different 4-year colleges across the United States, and at many of these colleges, there was only a small number of students.
+We considered using cross-nested models with students simultaneously nested within their high school and college, or controlling for college fixed effects.
+However, students in our analysis group matriculated to more than 500 different four-year colleges across the U.S., and at many of these colleges there were only a small number of students.
 This resulted in imprecise estimates of college effects for a large proportion of the sample through these other methods.

-For Research Question 1, we used two different methods of estimating variation in college graduation rates by high school for students with the same HSGPA/ACT score.
+For RQ1, we used two different methods of estimating variation in college graduation rates by high school for students with the same HSGPA/ACT score.
 First, we used a series of dummy variables to model the relationship between HSGPA and college graduation nonparametrically.
 There is no intercept, so the coefficient for each HSGPA dummy variable represents the average college graduation rate for students in that HSGPA group.
 We allowed the coefficients to vary by high school to identify the variation in college graduation rates across high schools for students with the same HSGPAs.
 These same models were then repeated with student ACT bins in lieu of HSGPA bins.
-Coefficients for other covariates were fixed across schools, predicting the log odds of graduating from a 4-year college in 6 years:
+Coefficients for other covariates were fixed across schools, predicting the log odds of graduating from a four-year college in six years:

-Level-1 Model
+Level-1 Model [1] Level-2